Salah856/System-Design/Design Consistent Hashing.md

 ![image](https://user-images.githubusercontent.com/23625821/132644590-dc63e626-e02b-4442-b91b-a38b97275a15.png)

 ### Server lookup
 To determine which server a key is stored on, we go clockwise from the key position on the ring until a server is found.

 ![image](https://user-images.githubusercontent.com/23625821/132644801-0591abbf-02e5-4cf3-9349-776d9800f97d.png)

+### Add a server

+Using the logic described above, adding a new server will only require redistribution of a fraction of keys.
+Let us take a close look at the logic.
+Before server 4 is added, key0 is stored on server 0.
+Now, key0 will be stored on server 4 because server 4 is the first server it encounters by going clockwise from key0’s position on the ring.
+The other keys are not redistributed based on consistent hashing algorithm.